PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Experiments

-\loud (the standalone Anomaly ranker) ranks anomalous KPIs for all execution states, regardless of any prediction, and thus may suffer from many false alarms on normal execution data.
-For a fair comparison, we filtered out false alarms by signaling failure predictions only when the same pair of nodes persists in the top three nodes that \loud ranks as anomalous for $N$ consecutive timestamps.
-This follows from the intuition that anomalies increase in the presence of failures, and thus the failing nodes should likely persist in the top ranked nodes if the failing conditions keep occurring.
-We computed the false alarm rate of \loud for $N~=~3,~4,~5$, after observing a huge amount of false alarms for values of $N$ less than 3 and an unacceptable delay in signaling anomalous states for values of $N$ greater than 5.
+\textsc{Loud}\xspace (the standalone Anomaly ranker) ranks anomalous KPIs for all execution states, regardless of any prediction, and thus suffers from many false-prediction alarms on normal execution data.
+For a fair comparison, we filtered out false-prediction alarms by signaling failure predictions only when \textsc{Loud}\xspace reports the same node at the top of the anomalous node ranking for $N$ consecutive timestamps.
+This follows the intuition that anomalies increase in the presence of failures, and thus the failing nodes should likely persist as the top ranked nodes if the failing conditions keep occurring.
+We report the false-prediction alarm rate of \textsc{Loud}\xspace for $N=3,4,5,6$, after observing a huge amount of false alarms for values of $N$ less than 3, and an unacceptable delay in signaling anomalous states for values of $N$ greater than 6.